hsaidi5/POOSD-Project/README.md

 _Hasan Assaidi_ -

-_Yoseph Hassan_ - Sorting History Functionality
+_Yoseph Hassan_ - Sorting History Functionality & Demonstration

 During this sprint, I was responsible for working on the sorting history loga functionality of the application.
 I incorporated a button which when clicked allows for the user to sort the log of study sessions from least to greatest time spent.
 This became an essential feature for the application as this user story allows for users to see the areas they have spent the most time and those where they have spent the least.